gvwilson/thirdbit/src/fiction/santas/index.md

 "Jump off?"

 "Oh yes."
-The Elfabot stabbed the map with a metal finger.
+She tapped the map with a grimy finger.
 "It wouldn't be at all safe to stop.
 But don't worry, there are bushes."

+When the time came to leave,
+though,
+she was too weak to drive.
+"I'll be fine,"
+she said,
+waving Finner away as he tried to help her down onto her couch.
+"Just need to… to catch my breath.
+The Elfabot will get you there.
+But here,
-"You should take this,"
+you should take this."
-Shady Ann said gruffly,
-handing him a flat case held closed by a pair of snaps.
+Shady Ann handed him a flat case held closed by a pair of snaps.

 Finner hefted it.
 "Thank you.